NeotokyoRebuild/neo/README.md

 #### Qt Creator (Linux)
 1. On the "Welcome" screen, click on "Open Project..."
 2. Open the `CMakeLists.txt` found in `src`
-3. By default, the build is not done in parallel but rather sequentiality.
-Note, parallel builds at the default setting could deadlock the system or make it unresponsive during the process.
+3. By default, the build is not done in parallel but rather sequentially.
+Note: parallel builds at the default setting could deadlock the system or make it unresponsive during the process.
 Available since CMake 3.12, the amount of jobs can be tweaked using `--parallel <jobs>` where `<jobs>` is a number to specify parallel build level, or just simply don't apply it to turn it off.
 To turn on parallel builds in Qt Creator: On the "Projects" screen, in [YOUR KIT (under Build & Run)] > Build, go to "Build Steps" section, expand by clicking on "Details", and add `--parallel` to the CMake arguments.

 After that, it should be able to compile.
 For debugger/running configuration, refer to: [CONTRIBUTING.md - Debugging - Qt Creator (Linux)](CONTRIBUTING.md#qt-creator-linux)